Introduction

 Who Might Benefit?

-ChondroFiller may suit people with osteoarthritis or earlier joint wear who want a non-surgical option, especially when other measures have not given lasting relief.
+The ChondroFiller injection may suit people with osteoarthritis or earlier joint wear who want a non-surgical option, especially when other measures have not given lasting relief.
 Suitability is decided after assessment, and benefits cannot be guaranteed.
 A brace is generally not needed, as this is an injection rather than surgery.

 Conclusion